Limit theorems for discrete multitype branching processes counted with a characteristic: Preliminaries

-When referring to multitype Galton-Watson processes during this paper, we shall always have in mind both $(Z_n)_{n\in \N}$ and its genealogical Galton-Watson tree $\T$, with the corresponding type function $\type$. \paragraph{Assumptions.} During the current work, we shall make the following assumptions for the multitype Galton-Watson process $(Z_n)_{n\in \mathbb{N}}$. \begin{enumerate}[(GW1)] \item $(Z_n)_{n\in \mathbb{N}}$ is supercritical, that is, $\rho>1$. \item The first moment matrix $A$ is positively regular, that is, there is some $n\in \N$ such that all entries of $A^n$ are strictly positive. \item The offspring distribution matrix $L$ satisfies $\mathbf{0}\neq \sum_{j=1}^J\Cov\left[L^{(j)}\right]$ and all the variances $\Var[L^{(i,j)}]$ are finite. \end{enumerate}
+When referring to multitype Galton-Watson processes, we shall always have in mind both $(Z_n)_{n\in \N}$ and its genealogical tree $\T$, with the corresponding type function $\type$. \paragraph{Assumptions.} During the current work, we shall make the following assumptions for the multitype Galton-Watson process $(Z_n)_{n\in \N}$. \begin{enumerate}[(GW1)] \itemsep{0em} \item $(Z_n)_{n\in \N}$ is supercritical, that is, $\rho>1$. \item The first moment matrix $A$ is positively regular. \item $\mathbf{0}\neq \sum_{j=1}^J\Cov\left[L^{(j)}\right]$ and all the variances $\Var[L^{(i,j)}]$ are finite. \end{enumerate} Above, $\Cov\left[L^{(j)}\right]$ is the covariance matrix of the random vector $L^{(j)}$, and $\mathbf{0}$ is the zero matrix of size $J\times J$.
+We recall that under assumptions (GW1)-(GW3), Kesten-Stigum theorem \cite{kesten1966} ensures the existence of a scalar random variable $W$ such that $\rho^{-n}Z_n\to W\mathrm{u}$ almost surely as $n\to \infty$.
+For the rest of the paper, when we use the random variable $W$, we always mean the limit random variable from the Kesten-Stigum theorem.

-\paragraph{Kesten-Stigum theorem.} We will use Kesten-Stigum theorem \cite{kesten1966} (see also \cite{KLPP1997} for a conceptual proof) several times, reason for which we state it here.
-Like introduced above, $\mathrm{u}$ and $\mathrm{v}$ are the right and the left eigenvectors of $A$, normalized such that their inner product is $1$. \begin{theorem}[Kesten-Stigum Theorem] Suppose $(GW1)-(GW2)$ hold.
-Then there exist a scalar random variable $W$ such that If for any $1\le i,j\le J$